Last Updated on: 8th October 2023, 02:01 pm

 You’ll need an enclosed tank made of plastic or glass that’s big enough for the number of hermit crabs.
 Remember, you need 5 gallons of space for every two hermit crabs.
 So, if you have 4 hermit crabs, you’ll need at least a 10-gallon tank.

 The tank lid is the tricky part.
-If you don’t use a lid at all or if you use a mesh one, you won’t be able to keep the humidity in the tank.
+If you don’t use a cover at all or if you use a mesh one, you won’t be able to keep the humidity in the tank.

 If you use an aquarium lid with openings for fish filters, you’ll need to cover some of those openings.
 The best thing to do is to use a piece of plexiglass as the lid and drill a few small holes to allow fresh air in but not let too much humidity escape.